slatedocs/slate/source/index.html.md

 ```

-## Replace SBOL from URI, but leave references to the object
+## Replace Object

 `GET <URI>/replace `

-Removes the specified collection.
+Remove the object specifiedfrom URI, but leave references to the object in tact.

 ```javascript
 const fetch = require("node-fetch");